angelalonso/robot/docs/NEW_Raspberry.md

 - Connect the Raspberry to your Router with an RJ45 cable
 - Power up the Raspberry
 - You should see the LED blinking in intervals
-- When it's finished, it will blick as follows ---
+- When it's finished, it will blink as follows ---